gatsbyjs/gatsby/docs/docs/conceptual/building-architecture.md

 ## Making Architecture Decisions Incrementally

 Architectures don't need to be finalized before the project starts.
-Sometimes, teams can build projects faster by parallelizing development and architecture.
+Sometimes, teams can build projects faster by parallelizing development and architecture decisions.

 For example, [one team](/blog/jaxxon-gatsby-shopify-faster-growth) had a senior developer work out the full architecture while the junior developer built components.
 [Another team](/blog/how-elevar-used-storybook-with-gatsby-to-support-a-modular-design-process) started by building components as they figured out their CMS and hosting providers.